Early one morning in March, I arrived at the end of a curvy gravel road, in front of a door in a hedge that says “this must be the place”.

 A pause, and then the huge flower slowly floated silently towards my client, and dissolved into her personal energy field.

-So, I moved on with our session.
+We moved on with our session.

 But by the end, a good energy clearing had happened bringing a few tears.

-Then, almost two months later, after I’d done enough work with this essence to feel comfortable using it for sampling with others, I offered and she agreed.
+Then, almost two months later, after I’d done enough work with this essence to feel comfortable using it for sampling with others, I offered some and she agreed.

 Her report came back; it had made her sleepy.

-Spiderwort flower essence has been a wonderful journey of discovery, for me.
+Spiderwort flower essence has been a wonderful journey of discovery for me.

-What does the flower essence do?
 Observing this plant in action reveals it’s secret:

 Do you see it?

 . . .
-It surfaces the stagnant/toxic energy that is in/around us.
+It surfaces the stagnant/toxic mental patterns that is in/around us.
 (Thank you Donna for connecting this dot on the toxicity!)
 I have no doubt now that the spiraling down thoughts on the drive home was a direct result of the action of this essence (amplified by the heightened state of making them plus the 7 others I sampled that day).

 We live in a fight or flight mode in our culture.
 The animal of our body is being overstimulated adrenally, mentally, emotionally from ‘excitotoxins‘ in food, unstable hostile politics, and social media dopamine addiction (to name a few).

 When our lives are not as overstimmed, we can relax into a quiet alert state, like healthy babies do.
 Though, it is possible that the youngest generation does not know this basic state of nervous system ease, as a result of the intense electronic and wifi presence penetrating everywhere now.
 (Where do people go to learn the natural ease when they don’t learn it as children?)

 . . .
 It has an affinity for working with the yellow flowered essences, such as Common Hawkweed (a good energy mover) and Yellow Swamp Azalea (a good energy lifter).